LGretzk/windows-chitter/README.md

 # Chitter

 This is an independent project based on the Makers Chitter challenge.
 Chitter is a lightweight clone of Twitter that allows users to post messages to a public stream.

-I decided to build a front-end-single-page-app to interface with the existing Chitter API to practice React, Redux, Bootstrap and async Javascript.
+I decided to build a front-end-single-page-app to interface with the existing Chitter API to practice React, Redux, Bootstrap (responsive design) and async Javascript.

 ## Demo